 Is It Raining Inside Your Place?
 Checked Your Roof Lately?

-If the sounds “drip, drip, drip” are a big part of your life right now and if there are bowls and buckets spread out all throughout your home positioned to capture cascading droplets of water from several parts of your ceiling then there is a very good possibility that an expensive roof repair or a replacement may be in your “not to distant” future.
+If the sounds “drip, drip, drip” are a big part of your life right now and if there are bowls and buckets spread out all throughout your home positioned to capture cascading droplets of water from several parts of your ceiling then there is a very good possibility that a roof repair or a re roofing project may be in your “not to distant” future.
 But just in case, you may want to read on and find out whether you have a less expensive alternative.

 Flashings are made from a variety of materials the most common of which include: galvanized sheetmetal, fiberglass or plastic, lead, and yes, even copper.
 Heavy-gauge galvanized sheetmetal is by far the most common flashing in use today.
 It is relatively inexpensive and easy to install, and if properly maintained, it can last a lifetime.
 Lead is used almost exclusively on certain tile roofs and although copper flashings can last longer than galvanized sheetmetal the cost is generally not worth the extra life.